-During the year ended December 31, 2020, the Company entered into an agreement with Prevail InfoWorks Inc. to provide regulatory and clinical trial services.
-As part of the agreement, the Company paid \$1,606,320 through the issuance of units in the private placement (US\$1,200,000) to be applied to future regulatory and clinical trial programs.
-The 977,318 units issued were measured by reference to their fair value on the issuance date, equal to \$1.64 per unit in a concurrent private placement.
+During the year ended December 31, 2020, the Company entered into an agreement with Prevail InfoWorks Inc. As part of the agreement, the Company paid \$1,200,000 through the issuance of units in the private placement that closed February 28, 2020, to be applied to future regulatory and clinical trial programs.
+The 108,590 units issued were measured by reference to their fair value on the issuance date, which is equal to CAD \$4.76 per unit.